IzabellaLopes/medical-hangman/README.md

 ### Target Audience

+Medical Hangman is designed to cater to the following target audience:

+- Health Enthusiasts: Individuals with an interest in medical topics and health, can use the game as a tool to refresh and expand their medical vocabulary in a relaxed and enjoyable manner.

+- Trivia and Puzzle Lovers: Fans of word-based games, trivia, and puzzles can enjoy a challenging and educational game that combines their passion for language with medical terminology.

+- Casual Gamers: Those looking for casual entertainment can enjoy the game as a leisure activity while benefiting from exposure to medical terms.

+- Technology Enthusiasts: Individuals interested in programming and technology can explore the codebase and see how different technologies like Google Sheets API and ASCII art can be integrated to create an interactive application.

 ### User Requeriments and Expectations

+- User Requirements: The primary user requirements for Medical Hangman include a desire to improve medical terminology knowledge, engage in a fun and educational activity, and challenge oneself with word-based games.
+Users may also have varying levels of familiarity with medical terms, making the game suitable for both beginners and medical professionals seeking to enhance their vocabulary.

+- User Expectations: Users can expect an intuitive and interactive game interface that allows them to select medical term categories, guess letters, and receive immediate feedback on their guesses.
+The game is designed to provide a balance between challenge and enjoyment, encouraging players to test their knowledge while having fun.
+Users can also anticipate a highscores feature that tracks their performance and motivates improvement with each playthrough.
+Additionally, users interested in programming can explore the codebase to understand the integration of various technologies.

 ### User Stories

 #### First Time Visitor Goals

+- As a first-time visitor, I want to understand how to play the game and learn about its purpose in relation to medical terminology.
+- I want to explore the different categories available and choose one that interests me the most.
+- I aim to experience an engaging and interactive interface that guides me through the gameplay process.

 #### Returning Visitor Goals

+- As a returning visitor, I want to challenge myself with new rounds of the game and improve my score in different medical term categories.
+- I wish to continue enjoying the entertaining aspect of the game while reinforcing my medical vocabulary.
+- I look forward to comparing my current highscore with my previous ones and with scores from other players.

 #### Frequent Visitor Goals

+- As a frequent visitor, I want to explore all the available categories and consistently achieve higher scores.
+- I am excited to see my name on the highscores leaderboard and strive to maintain or improve my position.
+- I aim to share my progress and achievements with friends and colleagues, promoting healthy competition among fellow players.

 ### Flow Chart